 Financial Aid Conditions

-By accepting your financial aid awards, you agree to comply with the terms and conditions listed below and within the Financial Aid Award.
+By accepting your financial aid, you agree to comply with the terms and conditions listed below and within the Financial Aid Package.

 - I understand that my financial aid eligibility is subject to adjustment or cancellation in the event changes occur in laws, regulations or appropriations during the period of my award.

-- I agree to notify the Student Aid Office of the sources and amount of my financial assistance that I may receive from other sources including scholarships, loans, tuition waivers, assistantships, fellowships, educational benefits, etc., which do not appear on my Financial Aid Award.
+- I agree to notify the Student Aid Office of the sources and amount of my financial assistance that I may receive from other sources including scholarships, tuition waivers, educational benefits, fellowships, assistantships, loans, etc., which do not appear on my Financial Aid Package.
 I further understand that if additional assistance reduces my eligibility, an adjustment in my awards may be necessary.
 This adjustment may include the return of loan funds to my lender/servicer or the necessity to repay other types of assistance already received.

 - I understand that my aid eligibility is based on the financial information provided by me and/or my family, and that it is subject to adjustment or cancellation if changes occur or if errors are subsequently discovered.